 Seed banks have been plundered during wars and disputes, and natural disasters like earthquakes and floods have also destroyed major seed collections.

-Some suffer from neglect, a lack of funding, or just bad management.
+Some are neglected, lack funding, or have bad management.

 The Svalbard Global Seed Vault acts as an insurance policy for seed banks—a “safety duplication” that ensures that crop varieties remain preserved even if something catastrophic befalls a particular seed bank.